euroargodev/argopy-training/how_to_install/README.md

 conda activate argopytraining
 pip install argopy
 conda install cartopy
+# if you want to add this env to jupyter-lab
+pip install ipykernel
+python -m ipykernel install --name argopytraining --user
 ```

 You can also use the **yml** file included to build your environment.